void-linux/void-packages/CONTRIBUTING.md

 For deeper insights on the contents of template files, please read the [manual](./Manual.md), and be sure to browse the existing template files in the `srcpkgs` directory of this repository for concrete examples.

 To ensure packages stay maintained, we prefer that they are submitted by those with a history of contributions to existing packages.
+A good way to do this is to work on orphaned packages (those maintained by `orphan@voidlinux.org`) that you use.

 ### Updating a template